Clocks are $e$-positive: Preliminaries

 For the purpose of establishing the $e$-positivity of a graph $G$, it suffices to present a positive $e_I$-expansion for the chromatic symmetric function of $G$.
-We call this approach the \emph{composition method}.
-The first application of the composition method was for tadpole graphs.
-The \emph{tadpole} $C_a^l$ is the graph obtained by identifying a vertex on the cycle $C_a$ and an end of the path $P_{l+1}$.
-It has $a+l$ vertices and $a+l$ edges. \citet{WZ24X} expressed the chromatic symmetric function of tadpoles in terms of the function
+This approach was developed by \citet{WZ25}, called the \emph{composition method}.
+Its first application was for tadpole graphs.
+The \emph{tadpole}~$C_a^l$ is the graph obtained by identifying a vertex on the cycle $C_a$ and an end of the path $P_{l+1}$.
+It has the same number $a+l$ of vertices and edges. \citet{WZ25} expressed the chromatic symmetric function of tadpoles in terms of the function

-\begin{theorem}[\citeauthor{WZ24X}] We have $ X_{C_{n-l}^l} =\sum_{I\vDash n} \Theta_I^+(l+1) w_I e_I$ for any $0\le l\le n-2$. \end{theorem}
+\begin{theorem}[\citeauthor{WZ25}] We have $ X_{C_{n-l}^l} =\sum_{I\vDash n} \Theta_I^+(l+1) w_I e_I$ for any $0\le l\le n-2$. \end{theorem}

-We remark that \cref{thm:X.tadpole} reduces to \cref{prop:X.path} for when $l=n-2$, and to \cref{prop:X.cycle} for when $l=0$. \citet{WZ24X} also defined the function
+We remark that \cref{thm:X.tadpole} reduces to \cref{prop:X.path} for when $l=n-2$, and to \cref{prop:X.cycle} for when $l=0$. \citet{WZ25} also defined the function